BANKRUPTCY COURT “MEETING OF CREDITORS”- NO NEED TO WORRY, WE HAVE YOU COVERED!

-This is one of the most commonly asked questions that we receive in our office, will I have to go to court and appear before a judge?
-In most bankruptcy cases the answer is yes, but not in front of a judge but before a trustee at a meeting called the “meeting of creditors”.
-The primary purpose of this meeting is to give the bankruptcy trustee an opportunity to review you petition and have you confirm under oath the information you provided in your schedules.
+One of the most commonly asked questions we receive in our office is “will I have to go to court and appear before a judge”?
+There will be a telephone conference at your attorney’s office before a trustee at a meeting called the “meeting of creditors”.
+The primary purpose of this phone call is to give the bankruptcy trustee an opportunity to review you petition and have you confirm under oath the information provided in your schedules.

-Knowing what to expect at the hearing can make the process go smoother and help to ease that feeling of anxiety.
+Knowing what to expect at the hearing can make the process go smoother and help to ease any anxiety.

 WHO WILL ATTEND THE MEETING OF CREDITORS?

-Usually, the only people attending the meeting of creditors are the trustee, your attorney and you.
+Usually, the only people on the phone call meeting are the trustee, your attorney and you.
 Many people are worried that their creditors will come to this hearing and harass them.
-Although your creditors will get notice of your meeting of creditors they usually do not attend.
+Although your creditors will get notice of your meeting of creditors they rarely attend.
 If they happen to appear your attorney will be with you to make sure they do not do anything inappropriate.